TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/AdvancedRoutingConfiguration.rst

 Within a configuration, an enhancer always evaluates the following properties:

+`type`
-* `type` - the short name of the enhancer as registered within :php:`$GLOBALS['TYPO3_CONF_VARS']`.
+   The short name of the enhancer as registered within :php:`$GLOBALS['TYPO3_CONF_VARS']`.
 This is mandatory.

+`limitToPages`
-* `limitToPages` - an array of page IDs where this enhancer should be called.
+   An array of page IDs where this enhancer should be called.
 This is optional.
 This property (array) only triggers an enhancer for specific pages.
 In case of special plugin pages it is recommended to only enhance those pages with the plugin, to speed up performance for building page routes of all other pages.

+All enhancers allow to configure at least one route with the following
+configuration:

+`defaults`
+   Defines which URL parameters are optional.
+   If the parameters are omitted on generation, they can receive a default value, and do not need a placeholder
+   - it is possible to add them at the very end of the `routePath`.

+`requirements`
+   Exactly specifies what kind of parameter should be added to that route as regular expression.
+   This way, it is configurable to only allow integer values for e.g. pagination.

+   Make sure you define your requirements as strict as possible.
+   This is necessary to not loose performance and allow TYPO3 to match the expected route.

+`_arguments`
+   Defines what Route Parameters should be available to the system.
+In this example, the placeholder is called `category_id` but the URL generation receives the argument `category`, so this is mapped to that name (so you can access/use it as `category` in your custom code).

+TYPO3 will add the parameter ``cHash`` to URLs when necessary, see :ref:`chash`.
+The ``cHash`` can be removed by converting dynamic arguments into static arguments.
+All captured arguments are dynamic by default.
+They can be converted to static arguments by defining the possible expected values for these arguments.
+This is done by adding Aspects for those arguments to provide a static list of expected values, see :ref:`routing-advanced-routing-configuration-aspects`.

 .. index:: Routing; Simple Enhancer